adaptiveteam/chris.creel/README.md

 ## Summary of social interactions

-   * Almost conversations were effortless.
+   * Almost all conversations were effortless.
    * Almost all conversation were highly productive.
-   * Conversations occured continuously
+   * Almost all    conversations occured continuously

 ## Coaching advice
 ### Skill